ryan-neil/react-resources/README.md

 In JSX, `&&` is commonly used to render an element based on a boolean condition. `&&` works best in conditionals that will sometimes do an action, but other times do nothing at all.

 If the expression on the left of the `&&` evaluates as true, then the JSX on the right of the `&&` will be rendered.
 If the first expression is false, however, then the JSX to the right of the `&&` will be ignored and not rendered.

+This is often referred to as '[short circuit conditionals](https://codeburst.io/javascript-short-circuit-conditionals-bbc13ac3e9eb)'.

+Let's have a look below:
 ```jsx
 // All of the list items will display if
 // minor is false and age is greater than or equal to 21